Daniel-J-S/seir-flex-426/src/course-materials/backend-fundamentals/week-9/day-3/lecture-materials/authentication-with-oauth.md

 #### Step 10.1 - Add Dynamic UI

-- Let's add some dynamic UI to add a fact.
-Ensure it's added in the correct location!
+- Let's add some dynamic UI to add a fact inside of **views/students/index.ejs**.
+Ensure it's added in the correct location

+- **NOTE:** There are pre-defined place holders to show you where to add this.

 	```html
 	<!-- More Code Above... -->